krzyzanowskim/CryptoSwift/README.md

 pod 'CryptoSwift', :git => "https://github.com/krzyzanowskim/CryptoSwift", :branch => "master"
 ```

-Bear in mind that CocoaPods will build CryptoSwift without [Whole-Module Optimization](https://swift.org/blog/whole-module-optimizations/) that my impact performance.
+Bear in mind that CocoaPods will build CryptoSwift without [Whole-Module Optimization](https://swift.org/blog/whole-module-optimizations/) that may impact performance.
 You can change it manually after installation, or use [cocoapods-wholemodule](https://github.com/jedlewison/cocoapods-wholemodule) plugin.

 #### Carthage
 You can use [Carthage](https://github.com/Carthage/Carthage).